 What to do with disposable items

-If you’ve already purchased disposable items or have been supplied with these for work in a non-healthcare setting, it’s important to dispose of these safely and responsibly.
+If you’ve already purchased disposable items or have been supplied with these for work in a non-healthcare setting, it’s important to dispose of them safely and responsibly.

-Littering is a crime so do the right thing, save yourself a fine and do your bit to help slow the spread of coronavirus whilst respecting our communities, wildlife and countryside - only put them in the general waste bin after use.
+Littering is a crime so do the right thing, save yourself a fine and do your bit to help slow the spread of coronavirus whilst respecting our communities, wildlife and countryside - put single-use face coverings in the general waste bin after use.

 What if someone in my household is showing symptoms of coronavirus?